Orthopedic Surgeons & Sports Medicine Physicians located in San Francisco, CA

 If left untreated the weakness and loss of motion caused by a rotator cuff injury can become permanent.
 An untreated rotator cuff injury also causes continued degeneration of your shoulder joint.
 If you experience symptoms, Dr. Halbrecht can help determine the severity of your injury and the right solution for effective relief.

-Before you begin treatment, Dr. Halbrecht has to confirm your diagnosis.
+Before you begin treatment, one of our doctors need to confirm your diagnosis.
 Diagnosing your rotator cuff injury begins with a physical exam.
-Dr. Halbrecht feels for abnormalities throughout your shoulder and tests the strength of the muscles.
-Dr. Halbrecht might also perform an MRI.
+The doctor feels for abnormalities throughout your shoulder and tests the strength of the muscles.
+The doctor might also perform an MRI.
 His practice offers convenient in-office MRIs using a comfortable open extremity scanner.

 If your rotator cuff injury doesn’t respond to conservative care, you may require surgical treatment.
 The goal of rotator cuff surgery is to remove a bone spur from the acromion and/or reattach the tendons to the bones in your arm.